shuaibiyy/awesome-tf/README.md

 - [clarity](https://github.com/xchapter7x/clarity) - A declarative test framework for Terraform for unit testing.
 - [kitchen-terraform](https://github.com/newcontext-oss/kitchen-terraform) - Provides a set of Test Kitchen plugins which enable a system to use Test Kitchen to converge a Terraform configuration and verify the resulting Terraform state with InSpec controls.
 - [rspec-terraform](https://github.com/bsnape/rspec-terraform) - RSpec tests for your Terraform modules.
-- [terraform_validate](https://github.com/elmundio87/terraform_validate) - Assists in the enforcement of user-defined standards in Terraform.
+- [terraform_validate](https://github.com/elmundio87/terraform_validate) - Assists in the enforcement of user-defined standards in Terraform. :skull:
 - [terraform-compliance](https://github.com/terraform-compliance/cli) - BDD Testing for Terraform Files.
 - [terratest](https://github.com/gruntwork-io/terratest) - Terratest is a Go library that makes it easier to write automated tests for your infrastructure code.